Insulin Pump Therapy

 The bottom line: If you are on intensified therapy and don't have the blood glucose control that you should, or if you are tired of giving insulin injections four or more times per day, do yourself a favour and consider switching to a pump.
-For most people with type 1 diabetes - and for many people with type 2 diabetes - it is simply better therapy.At the risk of sounding corny, I must say that with every smiling face I see on a new pump user; with every "Oh doctor, I should have done this sooner" I hear, I become more and more convinced that pump therapy is the way of the future.
-Indeed, I am convinced of this.
+For most people with type 1 diabetes - and for many people with type 2 diabetes - it is simply better therapy.At the risk of sounding corny, I must say that with every smiling face I see on a new pump user; with every "Oh doctor, I should have done this sooner" I hear, I become more and more convinced that pump therapy is not only the way of the future, it is the way of the present!

 Pumps can also be used with a glucose sensor.
 Glucose sensors are part of a continouus glucose monitoring system.
 This system measures your glucose level under the skin surface (typically, of your abdomen) using a tiny probe that you insert and leave in place for a few days.
 Your glucose level is then displayed on a pager-size device you wear (or, if you are using a certain type of pump, the result is displayed right on the pump) and, basically, gives you a continuous readout of where your glucose levels are at.
 Continuous glucose monitoring can also be used if you are not on an insulin pump.
 There are two continuous glucose monitoring systems available in North America: one is made by Medtronic (picutred on the left below) and one is made by Dexcom (pictured on the right):

 If you are a pump wearer and are looking for accessories (like pants with a hidden pocket to hold your pump), these can be very hard to find.
 Pump Wear Inc. has some interesting items to help.
 (I have no financial - or other - relationship with this company and mention this only as a 'for your information;' not as an endorsement).